karmaniverous/npm-package-template-ts/README.md

 - ESLint will lint your code.
 - Mocha will execute your tests and NYC will assess code coverage.
 Open `coverage/index.html` to see the results.
 - Rollup will bundle your code.
+- TypeDoc will generate & commit your API documentation.
 - ReleaseIt will create a release on GitHub and publish your package to NPM.

 To preserve Git Flow integrity, `npm run release` will only run on the `main` branch.
 It is often useful, though, to create a pre-release version from a feature branch.
 To do this, run `npm run release:pre` on any branch.